 - 1.0.1 The Mahatma Gandhi National Rural Employment Guarantee Act, 2005 (MGNREGA) is an important step towards the realization of the right to work and to enhance the livelihood security of the households in the rural areas of the country.
-The basic objective of MGNREGA is to enhance livelihood security in the rural areas by providing at least 100 days of guaranteed employment in a financial year to every household whose adult members volunteer to do unskilled manual wok.
-This work guarantee is also seen to serve other objectives: generating productive assets, protecting the environment, empowering rural women, reducing rural-urban migration and fostering social equity, among others.
+The basic objective of MGNREGA is to enhance livelihood security in the rural areas by providing at least 100 days of guaranteed employment in a financial year to every household whose adult members volunteer to do unskilled manual work.
+Under the provisions of the Act, the Gram Panchayat issues job cards to every registered household.
+The Photographs of the adult members who are applicants are attached to the job cards.
+The applications for registration are given on plain paper to the local Gram Panchayat.
+The job card contains names of those adult members of the household who are willing to do unskilled manual work, and particulars of age, sex, and SC/ST status.
+The job cards remain valid for a period of five years and have provision for the addition/deletion of members eligible for work. - 1.0.2 The work guarantee under MGNREGA is also seen to serve other objectives: generating productive assets, protecting the environment, empowering rural women, reducing rural-urban migration and fostering social equity, among others.
 Accordingly, the Act addresses itself chiefly to working people and their fundamental right to live with dignity.
-The Act empowers ordinary people to play an active role in the implementation of employment guarantee schemes through Gram Sabhas, social audits, and participatory planning and other means.
-This Act is expected to enhance people's livelihoods on a sustained basis, by developing the economic and social infrastructure in rural areas.
+The Act empowers ordinary people to play an active role in the implementation of employment guarantee schemes through Gram Sabhas, Social Audits, and participatory planning and other means.
+This Act is expected to enhance people's livelihoods on a sustainable basis, by developing the economic and social infrastructure in rural areas.
 The choice of works seeks to address the causes of chronic poverty such as drought, deforestation and soil erosion.
-Effectively implemented, the employment generated under the Act has the potential of transforming the geography of poverty. - 1.0.2 The Act was notified in 200 districts in the first phase with effect from February 2nd 2006 and then extended to additional 130 districts in the financial year 2007-2008 (113 districts were notified with effect from April 1st 2007, and 17 districts in UP were notified with effect from May 15th 2007).
-The remaining districts have been notified under the NREGA with effect from April,2008.
-Thus NREGA covers the entire country with the exception of districts that have a hundred percent urban population. - 1.0.3 The Union Ministry for Rural Development is the Nodal ministry for implementation of MGNREGA.
+Effectively implemented, the employment generated under the Act has the potential of transforming the geography of poverty. - 1.0.3 The Act was notified in 200 districts in the first phase with effect from February 2nd 2006 and then extended to additional 130 districts in the financial year 2007-2008 (113 districts were notified with effect from April 1st 2007, and 17 districts in UP were notified with effect from May 15th 2007).
+The remaining districts have been notified under the MGNREGA with effect from April, 2008.
+Thus MGNREGA covers the entire country with the exception of districts that have a hundred per cent urban population. - 1.0.4 The Union Ministry for Rural Development is the Nodal ministry for implementation of MGNREGA.
 The Scheme provides at least one hundred days of guaranteed wage employment in every financial year to every household whose adult members volunteer to do unskilled manual work.
 The implementing agency of the scheme may be any Department of the Central Government or a State Government, a Zila Parishad, Panchayat/ Gram Panchayat or any local authority or Government undertaking or non-governmental organization authorized by the Central Government or the State Government.